Kaminoyama: Demographics

 Per Japanese census data, the population of Kaminoyama has declined over the past 40 years.

 History

 The area of present-day Kaminoyama was part of ancient Dewa Province, and was a castle town for Kaminoyama Domain under the Tokugawa shogunate in the Edo period.
 It was also a post station on the Ushū Kaidō highway.
 After the start of the Meiji period, the area became part of Minamimurayama District, Yamagata Prefecture.
 The town of Kaminoyama was established on April 1, 1889 with the establishment of the modern municipalities system, and was elevated to city status on October 1, 1954.

 Government

-Higashine has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 15 members.
+Kaminoyama has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 15 members.
 The city contributes one member to the Yamagata Prefectural Assembly.
 In terms of national politics, the city is part of Yamagata District 1 of the lower house of the Diet of Japan.